an abstract photo of a curved building with a blue sky in the background

 Natural Pool Oasis Lisbon, Portugal

-A multi-level natural pool and biopool retreat in Lisbon, crafted by Aqua Vitae Natural Pools Portugal — blending ecology, craftsmanship, and timeless design.
+A multi-level natural pool and biopool retreat in Lisbon, crafted by Aqua Vitae Natural Pools Portugal — blending ecology, craftsmanship & timeless design.

 Come explore one of Aqua Vitae’s most innovative projects to date—a large-scale natural pool set across stepped elevations with hand-set stone and custom timber elements.
 The design invites a slow journey through distinct swim areas, gentle flows, and framed sightlines, while a planted wetland regeneration zone provides primary biological filtration and keeps the system ecologically balanced.